squidfunk/mkdocs-material/docs/blog/posts/mkdocs-2.0.md

 ## What's changing in MkDocs 2.0

-Based on the [official announcement], the published [roadmap], and several prior comments and statements from the project's maintainer, MkDocs 2.0 is intended as a ground-up rewrite of the project to reduce complexity — and it comes with some important trade-offs:
+Based on the [official announcement], the published [roadmap][^1], and several prior comments and statements from the project's maintainer, MkDocs 2.0 is intended as a ground-up rewrite of the project to reduce complexity — and it comes with some important trade-offs:

+  [^1]: The published roadmap was removed on February 19, 2026.
+The link now points to an issue comment that contains a screenshot of the last available version of the roadmap.

 - __MkDocs 2.0 won't have a plugin system__ – MkDocs 2.0 is being rewritten with a focus on theming, deliberately [removing plugin support to simplify the codebase].
 We believe [the plugin ecosystem] is one of the cornerstones of MkDocs' success and wide-spread adoption, and its removal will affect workflows and customizations that teams have built over time.